ngrq123/bright-chatbot-tutorial/README.md

 > Hint: One way to do so is to keep adding onto the payload (e.g. `enquiry_product <product_name> <product_variant> <attribute>`).
 Or, you could also store the postback parts in the database as a new collection/table.

 ## Wrapping Up

+In this tutorial, you have learnt to build a commerce chatbot that answers general enquiries, provides recommendations, and provides a seemless order process to users.
+You have set up the entire technology stack: Facebook page, Facebook for Developer App, `Wit.ai` model, MongoDB database and Express.js application that includes a webhook that listens for incoming events.

+We explored some of the many features of Messenger, including templates and quick replies, and went through the differences between message and postback events.

+Additionally, you have seen how NLP is used in chatbots, converting unstructured text into categories - allowing us to create a smarter Messenger chatbot that elevates the Messenger experience.

+An NLP engine integrated with Facebook messenger has many potential use cases and opportunity for reusability.

+For example, a CSR-supportive use case could be Community Service Volunteer Recruitment.
+A person who wants to volunteer messages the Chatbot with their availability for the week and the chatbot returns a list of organisations that need volunteers on those days.
+The volunteer selects an organisation from the list and reads up on what type of roles are required.
+The volunteer selects a role and a time that they are able to attend.
+Organisation has gained a volunteer through the chatbot!

+For a more business-minded and advice-reliant use case, let’s refer to an Over-The-Counter e-Pharmacy example.
+Someone at home has mild symptoms such as a headache and doesn’t want to travel to a pharmacy.
+The would-be customer messages the chatbot with their symptoms.
+The chatbot which is only allowed to advise on utterances with a high level of confidence, advises the customer to buy paracetamol.
+The customer then has the option to buy paracetamol with the click of a button for home delivery.

 ## Acknowledgements